 1.9.
-Tap the switch to turn on the synth.
+Tap the on/off switch on the app to turn on the synth.

 There is a textfield to the left of the button that will send a desired frequency to pure data upon the click of the “Send to Pure Data” button.

 Test different frequencies!

+The sound you hear is generated by a PD patch that the app loads on startup.
+The GUI objects (the on/off switch, textfield and button) are used to pass data into the PD patch.

 Examining the template.

-1.10 Look at the project structure to the left.
-If it is hidden, there is a button on the left marked “Project”
+1.10 In Android Studio examine the project structure to the left.
+If it is hidden, there is a button on the left marked “Project”.
+Click this to reveal the project structure.